BioBox/spm/README.md

 =============================

-spm is a single fully POSIX shell compliant script utilizing [GnuPG](https://gnupg.org/) in combination with the most basic tools only such as find(1) and tree(1).
+spm is a single fully POSIX shell compliant script utilizing [GnuPG](https://gnupg.org/) in combination with basic tools such as find(1) and tree(1).

-Passwords as saved as individually encrypted files inside a directory structure of arbitrary depth.
+Passwords are saved as individually encrypted files inside a directory structure of arbitrary depth.
 Directory and file names represent group and entry names respectively.